dimitri-nicolo/calico/master/getting-started/create-storage.md

 Before installing {{site.prodname}}, you must configure persistent storage for flow logs, DNS logs, audit logs, and compliance reports.

 ### Concepts

 Before configuring a storage class for {{site.prodname}}, the following terms will help you understand storage interactions.

-#### Storage class

-The storage provided by the cluster.
-Storage classes can be used with dynamic provisioners to automatically provision persistent volumes on demand, or with manually-provisioned persistent volumes.
-Different storage classes provide different service levels.

 #### Persistent volume